 Select slow ground speed before driving onto slope.
 In addition to front weights, use extra caution when operating on slopes with rear-mounted grass catchers.

-Mow UP and DOWN the slope, never across the face, use caution when changing directions and DO NOT START OR STOP ON SLOPE.
+Avoid turning down slopes; if possible turn up slopes.
+Use caution when changing directions and DO NOT START OR STOP ON A SLOPE.

 Towed Equipment (Ride-On Units)